Welcome to Cora · $15 off your first month · use CORA15 at checkout

 Semaglutide & Tirzepatide Side Effects: Complete Guide to Contraindications

 Comprehensive medical guide covering common side effects, serious warnings, and contraindications for semaglutide and tirzepatide.
-Evidence-based information for informed treatment decisions.
+Evidence-based information from STEP 1 (Wilding et al., NEJM 2021) and SURMOUNT-1 (Jastreboff et al., NEJM 2022), plus FDA-approved prescribing information for Wegovy, Ozempic, Zepbound, and Mounjaro.

 Understanding GLP-1 Medication Side Effects

 GLP-1 receptor agonists like semaglutide and tirzepatide are among the most effective weight loss medications available today.
+Cora Health providers prescribe both medications and monitor patients throughout treatment.
 Like all prescription medications, they carry potential side effects ranging from mild and manageable to rare but serious.
 Understanding these effects before starting treatment helps you make informed decisions and recognize when to contact your provider.

 Common Side Effects of Semaglutide